kvang138/Splunk/README.md

 - Python

 ## Conclusion
-I created this Splunk firewall dashboard to see a glance the current network environment and for any potentionial malicious intrusion.
+I created this Splunk firewall dashboard to see a glance the current network environment and for any potentionial malicious intrusions.